Surprising Dog Facts: Senses, Behavior, and World Records

 - A human retina contains three types of cones.
 The retina of a dog contains only two types of cones.
 Therefore dogs are unable to distinguish as many colors as humans can.

-- Dogs cannot distinguish colors in the red to green range in the visible light spectrum.
-These colors are thought to look like a shade of grey or yellow to a dog.
+- Dogs are apparently unable to distinguish colors in the red to green range in the visible light spectrum.
+These colors are thought to look like a shade of grey or yellow to them.

-- A red toy on green grass would be hard for a dog to see, since the toy would blend into the background.
+- A red toy on green grass would probably be hard for a dog to see, since the toy would likely blend into the background.

 - Humans hear sounds with frequencies of about 20 Hz (Hertz) to 20,000 Hz, although the range varies slightly in different people.
 Older people tend to lose the ability to hear the higher frequencies of sound.

-- Dogs hear sounds with frequencies of approximately 40 Hz to 60,000 Hz, so they can hear ultrasonic sounds - high pitched sounds that we are completely unaware of.
+- Dogs hear sounds with frequencies of approximately 40 Hz to 46,000 Hz (and perhaps a little higher in some cases), so they can hear ultrasonic sounds.
+These are very high pitched sounds that we are unable to detect without special technology.
+As in humans, the frequency range heard by dogs varies slightly in different animals.

 - Dogs have far more muscles to move their ears than humans do, which helps them to locate the source of a sound.